ioos/sos-guidelines-hugo/content/template/SOS-GetCapabilities.md

 weight = "3"
 +++

-_Template for a generic (independent of feature type) GetCapabilities response_
+_Template for a generic (independent of feature type) GetCapabilities response._
 <!--more-->

 ```XML